heyad/AI-Journey/stages/stage01.md

 **GitHub** is your collaborative workspace and professional portfolio.
 It allows you to save, version-control, and share your code, work on complex projects with others, and showcase your machine learning models to potential employers.

+### Learning Outcomes

+1. What AI is
+2. AI tools (ChatGPT, Other GenAI tools, notebooks, VS Code, and Google Colab)
+3. Data basics & workflows
+4. How AI systems are built at a high level

 ### 🐍 Step 1: Install Python (Required)